dms-viz/dms-viz-docs/README.md

 ## Deploying

 The docs is hosted on GitHub pages via a specific `gh-pages` branch and builds are automated using a GitHub Actions via [this deployment script](/.github/workflows/deploy.yml).
+The website will build on `pull requests` and `pushes` to the `main` branch.